muttley79/woltcheck/README.md

 Python script to check if a wolt restaurant is ready to deliver to your location

 Prerequisits:
-- Install shapely (python3 -m pip install shapely)
+- Install shapely and configparser (python3 -m pip install shapely configparser)
 - Install libgeos-dev
-- Get your desired location in the form of (longitude, latitude) - meaning longitude first
+- add your location to properties file

 If you wold like to get a push to your phone, you will need to update the function 'sendpush' with a code from your provider (I use pushover, you can use pushbullet or any other service that has an api)